 If your domain name is two words (like www.examplesite.com), you may want to separate the words with a hyphen for readability: www.example-site.com.
 But, keep in mind that use of hyphens also strongly correlates with spammy behavior and decreases domain name readability and memorability.
 For that reason, generally, no more than one hyphen should be used (if any must be used at all).
 Source:

-It’s the highlighted search result in Google spreading the SEO myth hyphenated domains are bad:
+It’s the highlighted search result in Google spreading the SEO myth domains with hyphens are bad:

 Hyphens per se are not bad, yes there was a tendency for those building SPAMMY sites to use hyphenated domain names, but that does not mean Google automatically downgrades hyphenated domains.

-You are on a hyphenated domain now (seo-gold.com), assuming you found your way here via a Google search did you even notice the hyphen and if so did you consider NOT visiting because there’s a hyphen?
+You are on a domain with a hyphen now (seo-gold.com), assuming you found your way here via a Google search did you even notice the hyphen and if so did you consider NOT visiting because there’s a hyphen?

 Non-Hyphenated Domain Names vs Hyphenated Domain Names

-Ignore the SEO myths and misinformation, it’s really easy to understand.
+Ignore the SEO myths and misinformation, it’s really easy to understand domain name SEO.

 Domain names come in pretty much two flavours, hyphenated (includes hyphens -) and non-hyphenated (does not include hyphens -).